Viability of Boosted Light Dark Matter in a Two-Component Scenario: Dark Matter: Relic density Aspects

-Notice that the lower limit of the integration over the CM energy is $4m_{\phi_3}^2$ for the thermal averaged cross-section.
-It means that the particular DM particle can not annihilate to a particle which has mass greater than the DM mass.
-The reason being the fact the cross-section of the DM annihilation contains a factor $\sqrt{s-4m_i^2}$, which ceases to be real when $m_{\rm DM} \le m_i$, $m_i$ being the mass of $i$-th particle, that the DM pairs can annihilate to.
-Therefore, based on the constraint, only kinematically available annihilation channels will open for the light scalar DM $\phi_3$ annihilation. }
+where, we choose $Y_{\phi_3,\rm eq}=0.145~\frac{g_i}{g*}~x^{3/2}~e^{-x}$ with the internal degrees of freedom for scalar DM $g_i=1$, and the effective number of degrees of freedom $g*=10$ is considered for the MeV scale freeze-out temperature \cite{Kolb:1990vq}.
+Notice that the lower limit of the integration over the CM energy is $4m_{\phi_3}^2$ for the thermal averaged cross section.
+Note that a particular DM particle cannot annihilate to a particle that has a mass greater than the DM mass.
+The reason being the fact that the cross section of the DM annihilation contains a factor $\sqrt{s-4m_i^2}$, which ceases to be real when $m_{\rm DM} \le m_i$, $m_i$ being the mass of $i$-th particle, that the DM pairs can annihilate to.
+Therefore, based on the constraint, only kinematically available annihilation channels will be open for light-scalar DM $\phi_3$ annihilation. }

 \item {\bf Fermion DM $\chi_1$} \\ {For the vectorlike fermion component of the DM, the equation takes the form,

 Here $\sigma_{\chi_1}$ is the annihilation cross section of the fermionic dark matter with $\chi_1$ annihilating to the visible sector as: